Lawyers for Dog Bite Victims

 Next, call animal control and file a report immediately so the animal can be quarantined.
 This report will play a pivotal role in the dog bite lawsuit you will file with us later on since evidence of this kind is what stands up in a court of law as the report proves negligence.
 Lastly, gather evidence of the dog bite attack by taking photos and video footage of blood splatters, torn clothing, as well as short, written witness testimonies from people who may have seen the whole thing unfold (have them sign their statements at the bottom of every page) Please do NOT wash nor get rid of your child’s clothes: put them in a clear Ziploc bag and store them safely.
 Don’t forget to label the bag with the date and time of the dog bite attack.

 Next, you will need to call us immediately so we can get to work on the case as time is of the essence in these types of cases.
 Timely claim filing will add to the legitimacy of the claim, and this, coupled with the documentary evidence and witness statements will all make for a strong case.
-Need to talk to someone about your dog bite lawsuit in Illinois?
-Call our Chicago dog bite attorneys NOW at 1 (773) 825-3547 for more information on your loved one’s legal options for compensation.
+Need to talk to someone about your dog bite lawsuit?
+Call our dog bite attorneys NOW at 1 (773) 825-3547 for more information on your loved one’s legal options for compensation.
 Thanks, and we look forward to hearing from you.